Official3Gamer/Project-Bow/README.md

 3. toxicity/ hate speech: no being racist, homophobic, or toxic.
 4. Dont be a annoying
 5. Age requirement is 13+ for this game
+6. Please note that the server playfab may change time to time so you will lose your cosmetics

 Links
 https://discord.gg/RFjuTCHPAF